Command options / Setting tags¶

 --cf3

-(command option only)¶
+(command option only)#

 This is used to create FORCES_FC3

-from disp_fc3.yaml
+from phono3py_disp.yaml

-force calculator outputs containing forces in supercells. disp_fc3.yaml
+calculator outputs containing forces in supercells. phono3py_disp.yaml

-has to be located at the current directory.
-Calculator interface has
+be located at the current directory.

 % phono3py --cf3 disp-{00001..00755}/vasprun.xml

-% phono3py --qe --cf3 supercell_out/disp-{00001..00111}/Si.out
+% phono3py --cf3 supercell_out/disp-{00001..00111}/Si.out

 --cf3-file

-(command option only)¶
+(command option only)#

 This is used to create FORCES_FC3

-from a text file containing a
+from a text file containing a list of

-list of calculator output file names. disp_fc3.yaml
+calculator output file names. phono3py_disp.yaml

 % phono3py --cf3-file file_list.dat